A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 \subsection{Kinetic energy spectra and structure functions}

-To understand how the particles affect the distribution of turbulent kinetic energy across the scales of motion, we compare the kinetic energy spectra $\hat E(\kappa)$ computed for different mass fractions $M_p$.
-The results are shown in figure \ref{fig:energy_spectra}, where all the spatial wavenumbers $\kappa$ are scaled with respect to the wavenumber of the domain $\kappa_L = 2\pi/L$.
+To understand how the particles affect the distribution of turbulent kinetic energy across the scales of motion, we compare the kinetic energy spectra and the longitudinal structure functions computed for different mass fractions $M_p$.
+We computed the spectra and structure functions by considering all Eulerian grid points, including those located inside the particles \citep{Wang_Ayala_Gao_Andersen_Mathews_2014,Olivieri_Cannon_Rosti_2022,Chiarini_Tandurella_Rosti_2025,Jiang_Brandt_Xu_Zhao_2025,Jiang_Mirzareza_Crialesi-Esposito_Brandt_2026}.
+Within this Eulerian IBM framework, the fluid velocity inside the particles is governed by the Navier-Stokes equations \eqref{eq:fluid_governing} and satisfies no-slip and no-penetration boundary conditions at the particle surface.
+No additional treatment -- such as enforcing zero velocity inside the particles \citep{Lucci_Ferrante_Elghobashi_2010} -- is applied.
+As a result, the mean and the fluctuating fluid velocity inside the particles are comparable in magnitude to $\tilde U_i$.
+As verified by \cite{Chiarini_Rosti_2024} and \cite{Chiarini_Tandurella_Rosti_2025}, the two-point structure function is not affected by the inclusion of Eulerian points inside the particles for solid volume fractions $\Phi_p\leq10^{-2}$.
+The spectra are shown in figure \ref{fig:energy_spectra}, where all the spatial wavenumbers $\kappa$ are scaled with respect to the wavenumber of the domain $\kappa_L = 2\pi/L$.
 Each curve in figure \ref{fig:energy_spectra}$a$ describes the effect of a different mass fraction $M_p$.
-While, the spectra of the unladen case (black curve, $\average{\Rey_\lambda}\cong 150$) and the case $M_p=0.1$ (red curve, $\average{\Rey_\lambda}\cong127$) feature the classical Kolmogorov scaling $(\kappa/\kappa_L)^{-5/3}$ for $\kappa/\kappa_L<20$, the spectra obtained for larger $M_p$ depart from such scaling gradually as particle inertia increases.
+While the spectra of the unladen case (black curve, $\averagetime{\Rey_\lambda}\cong 150$) and the case $M_p=0.1$ (red curve, $\averagetime{\Rey_\lambda}\cong127$) feature the classical Kolmogorov scaling $(\kappa/\kappa_L)^{-5/3}$ for $\kappa/\kappa_L<20$, the spectra obtained for larger $M_p$ depart from such scaling gradually as particle inertia increases.
 When compared to the unladen case, all the spectra show a lower energy density for $\kappa/\kappa_L<20$ and a higher energy density at wavenumbers in the dissipative range $\kappa/\kappa_L\geq10^2$, meaning that Kolmogorov-size particles weaken the large-scale structures of the flow and energise small-scale motions at wavenumbers comparable-to or larger-than the particle wavenumber $\kappa_D = 2\pi/D$ (solid vertical line in figure \ref{fig:energy_spectra}$a$).
-This behavior was previously reported in decaying isotropic turbulence \citep[see figure 7 therein]{Schneiders_Meinke_Schröder_2017}.
-These trends of $\hat E(\kappa)$ confirm the picture shown in figures \ref{fig:visualization_dissipation_rate} and \ref{fig:visualization_enstrophy}: high dissipation and high enstrophy concentrate in the particle wakes as the density of the dispersed phase increases.
+The amount of kinetic energy transferred to the smallest scales of motion ($\kappa/\kappa_L>10^2$) increases slightly with $M_p$.
+This behavior was reported previously in decaying isotropic turbulence \citep{Lucci_Ferrante_Elghobashi_2010,Schneiders_Meinke_Schröder_2017} and confirms the picture of figures \ref{fig:visualization_dissipation_rate} and \ref{fig:visualization_enstrophy}: high dissipation and high enstrophy concentrate in the particle wakes as the density of the dispersed phase increases.
+The modification of the spectra also explains the increase in the integral scale reported in table \ref{tab:flow_statistics}.
+As the mass loading increases, the spectrum loses relatively more energy at intermediate wavenumbers ($2<\kappa<30$) than at large scales ($\kappa = O(1)$).
+Since this depletion is not compensated by a sufficient increase of kinetic energy at the particle scale ($\kappa \gg 1$), the weighted integral in \eqref{eq:integral_scale} increases, leading to a larger value of $\mathcal{L}$.
+The instantaneous spectra $\hat E(\kappa,t)$ do not depart significantly from the temporal averages shown in figure \ref{fig:energy_spectra}, which indicates that the energy reorganization described in this section is statistically stationary.